timcreer1/CV_Projects/Mosquito_analysis/README.md

 # 🦟 Time Series Mining Approaches for Malaria Vector Prediction on Mid-Infrared Spectroscopy Data

-This project replicates a segment of a scientific research paper that investigates using mid-infrared spectroscopy (MIRS) data as input for efficient time series classification methods to predict the species and age of malaria mosquitoes.
+This project replicates a segment of a scientific research paper that investigates using mid-infrared spectroscopy (MIRS) data as input for efficient time series classification methods to predict the species of malaria mosquitoes.

 ## 🌐 Resources